7 Cities That Make Sense for NHL Relocation

 Portland

-Portland, Oregon is the second-most populous city in the Pacific Northwest behind Seattle, but only has a professional NBA team in the Trail Blazers and an MLS team in the Timbers.
-Though the city hosts the Western Hockey League’s Winterhawks, it doesn’t host an NHL team, and with Portland constantly being rumored as an expansion city for Major League Baseball, and in professional sports altogether, the city could be the next in line for an NHL franchise.
+Portland, Oregon is the second-most populous city in the Pacific Northwest behind Seattle but only has a professional NBA team in the Trail Blazers and a Major League Soccer (MLS) team in the Timbers.
+Though the city hosts the Western Hockey League’s (WHL) Winterhawks, it doesn’t host an NHL team, and with Portland constantly being rumored as an expansion city for MLB, and professional sports altogether, the city could be the next in line for an NHL franchise.

 The Case For Relocating To Portland